 Attend an event

-The Lake Champlain Region hosts a variety of events throughout the year — whether it's a performance at the Depot Theatre, Christmas in the village of Essex, or an exhibit at a local art gallery, the region's artistic offerings celebrate the winter season and the area's significant history.
+The Lake Champlain Region hosts a variety of events throughout the year — whether it's a concert at The Whallonsburg Grange, Christmas in the village of Essex, or an exhibit at a local art gallery, the region's artistic offerings celebrate the winter season and the area's significant history.
 Following a performance or event, head into town and have a hot chocolate, stay at a charming Lake Champlain bed and breakfast, and enjoy a snowy evening in front of roaring fire.